zcash/sapling-mpc/README.md

 Notice: this process could take one to four hours according to your hardware, occupies 1.5 ~ 2GB of memory.
 ![](https://raw.githubusercontent.com/tronprotocol/documentation-EN/master/docs_without_index/MPC/sapling-output.jpg)

 9. Send your result to Tron.
-Send the file `new_params` by keybase and send hash by email, you can write down os version in email.
+Send the file `new_params` by keybase and send hash by email, you can record os version in email, such as windows 10/centos 7.

 ## Dependency